 Whatever their experience during lockdown, young people's communities and social circles have changed.
 Returning to school, to youth groups or stepping back into their wider communities continues to be a daunting prospect for many who feel they have lost connections with peers, and as a result, a loss of self-identity, belonging and security.
+In a report commissioned by the Scottish Government, young people highlighted a need for increased opportunities to socialise with their peers, post-pandemic.

-60% of 16 to 29-yearolds feel concerned about the impact of lockdown on friendships
+of 16 to 29-yearolds feel concerned about the impact of lockdown on friendships